 - Add oil between batches.
 Nothing’s worse than a pancake that sticks to the pan, so brush your skillet with olive oil each time you’re ready to pour in new batter.

 - Be mindful of your timing.
 This batter is thick, so it doesn’t bubble up as much as traditional pancake batter might.
-I usually cook pancakes for 2 minutes per side, but I cook these for about 1 1/2 minutes per side.
+I usually cook pancakes for 2 minutes per side, but I cook these for about 1 1/2 minutes per side, until they’re nicely golden brown.

-Let me know how this banana pancake recipe turns out for you in the comments – I love these pancakes, and I hope you do too!
+Let me know how this vegan banana pancake recipe turns out for you in the comments – I love them, and I hope you do too!

 - 1 tablespoon ground flaxseed